2016 Indonesian Basketball League

-The 2016 Indonesian Basketball League is the eight season under the name of IBL, a nationwide basketball competition which previously known as National Basketball League (NBL).
+The 2016 Indonesian Basketball League was the eighth season under the name of IBL, a nationwide basketball competition which previously known as National Basketball League (NBL).

-The league will continue, despite the fact that Azrul, the owner of PT DBL Indonesia did not renew his contract.
-The format will be different, closer to what is done in the Philippines.
-Teams will play each other twice rather than three times.
+The league reverted to its former name after Azrul Ananda, the owner of PT DBL Indonesia did not renew his contract.
+The format was different, closer to what was done in the Philippines.
+Teams played each other twice rather than three times.